slrbnet/repository/content/data/SpanishConfusionsCorpus.md

 tests: N/A
 publications: [Tóth et al. (2015)](https://doi.org/10.1121/1.4905877)
 citation: Tóth, M. A., Lecumberri, M. L. G., Tang, Y., & Cooke, M. (2015).
 A corpus of noise-induced word misperceptions for Spanish. *Journal of the Acoustical Society of America, 137, EL184*; doi: [10.1121/1.4905877](10.1121/1.4905877)
+shortdesc: A large-scale corpus of audio stimuli and response data from noise-induced robust misperceptions in Spanish.
 summary: A large-scale corpus of noise-induced robust misperceptions in Spanish.